PRAGUE, DRESDEN & MUNICH

 Saxon Switzerland

-The romantic landscapes of Saxon Switzerland, with their towering sandstone cliffs, misty gorges and winding river valleys, have long captivated artists.
+The romantic landscapes of Saxon Switzerland have long captivated artists, with their towering sandstone cliffs, misty gorges and winding river valleys.
 In the early 19th century, painters of the German Romantic movement – most notably Caspar David Friedrich – were drawn to this dramatic scenery as a reflection of the sublime.
 Today we depart Prague for Dresden, first stopping en route in the spectacular Saxon Switzerland National Park to view the famous Bastei rock formations that rise high above the Elbe River.
 Lunch is then enjoyed in a nearby restaurant before continuing to the village of Graupa, just outside of Dresden.
 Here we visit the Richard-Wagner-Stätten museum complex, housed in the former hunting lodge where Wagner spent the summer of 1846.
-Inspired by the surrounding countryside, it was here that he began work on Lohengrin, and our visit offers a thoughtful insight into the composer’s early career with exhibitions on his life, music and creative process.
-A final short drive brings us to our hotel Dresden, with the evening at leisure on arrival.
+It was here that he began work on Lohengrin, inspired by the surrounding countryside.
+A final short drive brings us to our hotel in Dresden.
 Overnight Dresden (B, L)

 • Day 6 | Friday 16 October

 Often called ‘Florence on the Elbe’, Dresden boasts an extraordinary legacy of art, architecture and music shaped by centuries of royal patronage, particularly under the Electors of Saxony.
-After a talk in our hotel this morning, we explore the cultural heart of Dresden on a walking tour with a local guide.
-Our tour takes in the city’s most iconic landmarks, including the beautifully restored Frauenkirche and the panoramic Brühl’s Terrace – where sweeping panoramic views unfold over the Elbe River.
-After breaking for lunch, we continue to the magnificent Zwinger Palace, a Baroque masterpiece originally conceived in the early 18th century as an orangery and ceremonial space for the Saxon court.
+After a talk in our hotel this morning, we explore its cultural heart on a walking tour with a local guide.
+Our tour takes in the city’s most iconic landmarks, including the beautifully restored Frauenkirche, the grand Semperoper and the panoramic Brühl’s Terrace – where sweeping panoramic views unfold over the Elbe River.
+After a break for lunch, we continue to the magnificent Zwinger Palace, a Baroque masterpiece originally conceived in the early 18th century as an orangery and ceremonial space for the Saxon court.
 Today it houses some of Dresden’s finest museums, including the Old Masters Gallery and the renowned Porcelain collection, both of which we explore during our visit.
-This evening (schedules permitting), we enjoy a performance at the grand Semperoper, one of Europe’s most renowned opera houses.
+On return to our hotel, the remainder of the evening is at leisure.
 Overnight Dresden (B)

 • Day 7 | Saturday 17 October